unixdigest/phpthewrongway/sections/es/faq.md

 **Q:** _Are you saying third party packages are bad?_

 **A:** No. We're promoting the use of third party libraries.
 Code that you can easily integrate into your own projects without enforcing any limitations or restrictions what so ever.
 Those are great!

+**Q:** Who are you?

+**A:** This website is about ideas and combating extremism in the PHP community, it's not about personal fame or recognition.
+Naming people will only shift the focus from the problems addressed on the website to the people addressing the problems.
+Just stay focused on the ideas.

+**Q:** What is your experience in software development?

+**A:** The ideas, thoughts, and conclusions expressed on this website doesn't take much experience to reach if you just stay focused on the main theme which is to always do a particular thing because other people says so.